numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 2. The generic casting code is provided by C functions which know how to cast aligned and contiguous memory from one dtype to another (both in native byte order).
-3. C-level functions can be registered to cast aligned and contiguous memory from one dtype to another.
+   These C-level functions can be registered to cast aligned and contiguous memory from one dtype to another.
    The function may be provided with both arrays (although the parameter is sometimes ``NULL`` for scalars).